Nonparametric Estimation via Partial Derivatives: Aplications

-\paragraph{Comparison to existing method.} Stochastic kriging \citep{ankenman2010stochastic} is a popular method for the mean response estimation of a stochastic simulation.
-We compare the estimation results of our estimator (\ref{scheme1}) incorporating gradient information and the stochastic kriging method without gradient.
+\paragraph{Comparison with existing method.} Stochastic kriging \citep{ankenman2010stochastic, chen2013enhancing} is a popular method for the mean response estimation of a stochastic simulation.
+We compare the results of our estimator (\ref{eqn:RF}) incorporating gradient information and the stochastic kriging method without gradient.
 Consider the tensor product Mat\'ern kernel,

 This kernel satisfies the differentiability condition (\ref{eqn:partial2tt'kcx1x1}), where lengthscale parameters $\tau_j$s are chosen by the five-fold cross-validation.
 We use the actual output as the reference given by $f_0(S_0,r_*,\sigma_*) = S_0\Phi\left(-d_1+\sigma_*\right) - 100e^{-r_*}\Phi\left(-d_1\right)$ when $T=1, P_0=100$, where $d_1 = \sigma_*^{-1}[\log 100 - \log(S_0) - (r_*-\sigma_*^2/2)]$ and $\Phi(\cdot)$ is the CDF of standard normal distribution.
 We estimate the MSE$=\E(\widehat{f}_{n} - f_0)^2$ by a Monte Carlo sample of $10^4$ test points in $[80,120]\times [0.01,0.05]\times [0.2,1]$.